micahkendall/freechains-lua/README.md

 - [lua](http://www.lua.org)
 - [luasockets](https://github.com/diegonehab/luasocket)

-All examples expect the freechains daemon (above) to be running!
+All examples expect the freechains daemon (above) to be running locally on port 8330!

 To install & run examples: